fasakinhenry/jobsearch/README.md

 This project is a JobSearch application built with Reac, Tailwind and Appwrite.
 It allows users to search for jobs, view job details, and apply for jobs directly through the app.

+> This Project was built during the [Appwrite Hackathon](https://github.com/appwrite-community/htf24-hackathon-submissions)

 ## Why we built Joblier

 From my personal experience, the best ways to get jobs are by following three startegies that works 100% of the time.
 These strategies are: